slmichetti/reference/javascript/functions.md

   return "Hello " + callbackFunc(3);
 }

-// pass in catSays as a callback function helloCat(catSays);
+// pass in catSays as a callback helloCat(catSays);
 ```